 1. INTRODUCTION

 Sericulture, one of the oldest agricultural practices dating back to ancient China (~2700 BCE), has long been valued for silk’s strength and lustre (Trilekha et al., 2024).
 To address environmental and market challenges, the sector is increasingly adopting eco-friendly and circular economy approaches.
-India, the world’s second-largest silk producer, supports over eight million livelihoods and uniquely produces all four commercial silk varieties i.e. mulberry, eri, tasar and muga (Sharma et al., 2022; Savthri et al., 2009).
+India, the world’s second-largest silk producer, supports over eight million livelihoods and uniquely produces all four commercial silk varieties i.e. mulberry, eri, tasar and muga (Savthri et al., 2009; Sharma et al., 2022).
 Beyond silk production, sericulture plays a crucial role in rural development by generating year-round employment, particularly for women and marginal farmers, and by promoting allied activities such as seed production, rearing, reeling and weaving.
 However, intensification of sericulture has led to the accumulation of substantial quantities of organic waste, posing challenges related to disposal, environmental pollution and inefficient resource utilization.

 Mushroom cultivation involves the controlled production of fungi on organic substrates such as straw and sawdust and has been practiced commercially in India since 1943.
 It is now widely recognized for its potential in food security, employment generation and agro-waste utilization, with major production hubs in Tamil Nadu, Jammu & Kashmir and Himachal Pradesh (Kumari et al., 2023; Sharma and Bijla, 2025).
 Edible mushrooms are nutritionally rich, offering high-quality proteins, dietary fibre, vitamins and bioactive compounds, while requiring comparatively low land, water and capital inputs.
 Consequently, mushroom farming has emerged as an attractive livelihood option for small and marginal farmers, especially in peri-urban and hilly regions.
 Nevertheless, the sustainability of mushroom cultivation is increasingly constrained by the limited availability and rising cost of conventional lignocellulosic substrates.